- last update 31 Oct 2024 -

 Frank Miller pays a huge homage to the film noir genre while elevating its tropes to a whole new level of grittiness and brutality.

-Sin City got several stories published and I won't be listing them here either, but I'm posting a lot of them so go check them out.
+Sin City has several stories published and I won't be listing them here either, but I'm posting a lot of them, so go check them out.

 [I will comment on the movie when the section is ready]